 The best part?
 The investment for this course is only $395.

 It’s time to put down that psychic load you’ve been carrying.
 To experience the freedom of doing things for your own pleasure.
 To get the support you need to take that big step you’ve been wanting to take.
-To be celebrated in living your truth.
-And to get lifetime access to a circle of support and practical tools that will help you be more authentically and joyously yourself.
+To be celebrated in taking up space and listening to your needs.

 What happens after I sign up?